-The Host PC group box on the main screen displays the data storage details.
+The group box on the main screen displays the data storage details.
 The data storage directory is selected from the directory tree shown in Data Directory.

-In the same menu the user specifies, if an ASCII or netCDF version of the data files (which are in binary format by default) shall be automatically created.
-ASCII and / or netCDF files will then (if this option is selected) be stored to the same data directory as the binary files.
-Data archiving is a useful feature to prevent the data directory to be filled with ten thousands of files which may overload the operating system.
-MS operating systems cannot handle many (in the order of ten thousands) files in a single directory.
+Data File Archiving is a useful feature to prevent the data directory to be filled with ten thousands of files, which may overload the operating system (Windows operating systems cannot handle more than a few 10000 files in a single directory).
 If Enable is checked, the software automatically creates sub-directories in the data directory and stores the data files according to the year, month and day of file storage.
-E.g. a file 08111623.VAR would be stored in a directory ...VRPG-MWSC\Data\Y2008\M11\D16\.
+E.g. a file 08111623.VAR would be stored in a directory ... \RPG-MWSC\Data\Y2008\M11\D16\.